Everything starts with Alice

 But Alice is not alone, globally more than 1 billion people suffer sleep apnea, which makes the disease a global epidemic (1).
 Although sleep apnea is treatable, 80% of the people suffering remain undiagnosed.
 (2) Sometimes, waiting lists can exceed eight months.
 In order to change that the world needs new methods to diagnose sleep disorders.

-This is why with our solution Alice does no longer have to sleep in the hospital and with the discomfort of attaching cables to her body.
-Our device just sits on the bedside table, using radar technology to identify sleep disorders.
+This is why we have a dream that with our solution Alice does no longer have to sleep in the hospital and with the discomfort of attaching cables to her body.
+In the future, our device simply sits on her bedside table, using radar technology to identify sleep disorders.
 In order to do so, we make use of the advancement of different technologies and completely change the way sleep disorders are diagnosed.
-Alice can now enjoy the comfort of her own bed while she receives a medical diagnosis.
+Alice can then enjoy the comfort of her own bed while she receives a medical diagnosis and sleeps happily ever after.

 (1) Benjafield A. et al. 2018